tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 ### Formatting

+Having a consistent formatting style in a project reduces the cognative load for the people reading it.
+When the layout is consistent, our eyes instinctively follow the code, and we don't have to hunt so hard for the logic we are looking for.

-_"Have I laid out my code in a way which is consistent to the project?"_
+Ask yourself _"Have I laid out my code in a way which is consistent to the project?"_

-Formatting is an easy one, ensure that the project has a coding style, and follow it.
+The important thing is that the team chooses a coding style and everyone follows it.
 Better yet, use a linter to check/fix your code for you.
 It's important that you code to the project's coding style, not your own.
 Having a clear conscience is not about you thinking it's perfect, rather, it's about ensuring that it doesn't frustrate your colleagues.